Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Q. I received the Johnson & Johnson vaccine.
 Will I get blood clots or have other adverse reactions?

 A. Everyone reacts to vaccine differently, but adverse reactions are very rare.
 Both the CDC and FDA state that blood clots are an extremely rare reaction.
-There have been more than 6 million doses nationally of the Johnson and Johnson vaccine administered in the U.S. and only 6 reported cases.
+As of August, nearly 14 million doses nationally of the Johnson and Johnson vaccine administered in the U.S. and only 28 reported cases (as of May).
 To date, no severe adverse reactions have been reported among those that received the vaccine in Marin.

 - For people who got the vaccine more than a month ago, the risk to them is very low at this time.